-The Administration page enables admins to view and manage endpoints that are running Endpoint Security.
-Admins can also view and manage trusted applications.
+The Endpoints page allows admins to view and manage endpoints that are running the Endpoint Security integration.

-The Endpoints list lists all hosts running Elastic Security and their relevant integration details.
+The Endpoints list displays all hosts running Elastic Security and their relevant integration details.
 Endpoints appear in chronological order, with newly added endpoints at the top.
 The Endpoints list provides the following data:

-- Hostname: The system hostname.
-Click the link to view host details in a flyout panel, where you can also reassign a policy.
+- Endpoint: The system hostname.
+Click the link to view host details in a flyout.

 Agent Status: The current status of the Elastic Agent, which is one of the following: